shivakrishnar/jineesha/README.md

 #### How to Run Unit Tests

 1. Clone this repository
-2. Install the correct dependencies: `npm install`
+2. Install the correct dependencies: `npm install` (or, to install all run: `./npm_install_all.sh`)
-3. Install the requisite node depedencies in `services/api` and `services/internal-api' sub-directories with the previous command
-4. Run unit tests: `npm run test`
+3. Run unit tests: `npm run test`

-_To execute the unit tests and see code coverage, run: `jest --coverage`_
+4. Code coverage can be found in coverage\index.html

 #### How to Run Integration Tests

 1. Clone this repository
-2. Install the correct dependencies: `npm install`
+2. Install the correct dependencies ()
-3. Install the requisite node depedencies in `services/api` and `services/internal-api' sub-directories with the previous command
 4. Change the `apiDomain` value in the `development.config.json` file to your deployed service URL.
 5. Run the integration tests: `npm run test:dev`